-The department continues to build a nurturing environment to enable students to succeed regardless of their gender, race, ethnicity, and socio-economic background.
+The department continues to build a nurturing environment to enable students to succeed regardless of their gender, ethnicity, and socio-economic background.
 Specific goals include the following:

 G1 Recruitment.
-Increase the fraction of undergrad majors from underrepresented groups in CS and IS by 4 percentage points by 2025.
+Increase the fraction of undergrad majors from underrepresented groups in CS and IS by 4 percentage points by 2027.

 A11 Explore pathways for entry to the major using the CS0 courses.
-A major impediment of increasing the participation of underrepresented groups in the department is capping CS1 classes needed for entry to the major.
+A major impediment to increasing the participation of underrepresented groups in the department is capping CS1 classes needed for entry to the major.
 For example, a large fraction (about 44%) of women - many from other majors or with undeclared majors - take the CS0 courses (CSE101 and IAE101) but the fraction reduces drastically for CS1.
-This effort will include improving summer offerings for CS1 classes needed for the major, and reconsider policies for entry to the major.
+This effort will include improving summer offerings for CS1 classes needed for the major, offering additional sections during fall/spring and reconsidering policies for entry to the major.
 (Lead: Das, McDonnell)

-A12 Improve undergraduate visit days and similar outreach programs for admitted students.
-Organize additional visit days and outreach specifically for admitted students from underrepresented groups in collaboration with specific campus groups, such as WiCS, ColorStack and WISE.
+A12 Organize additional visit days and outreach specifically for admitted students from underrepresented groups in collaboration with specific campus groups, such as WiCS, ColorStack and WISE.
 (Lead: A Balasubramanian, Jain)

 A13 Expand outreach to local schools with high percentages of students from groups underrepresented in computing by organizing faculty or alumni visits and open houses.
-Encourage faculty to participate in summer visits of high school students in their labs.
-(Lead: Sekar, Mitra)
+Encourage faculty to participate in summer visits of high school students from these schools in their labs.
+(Lead: Sekar, Balasubramanian)

 Evaluation.
-Year-to-year demographic data for various cohorts - applicant pool, visit days participation, CS0 and CS1 classes, overall in-majors and pre-majors; tracking data related to success of specific outreach efforts.
+Year-to-year demographic data for various cohorts - applicant pool, visit days participation, CS0 and CS1 classes, overall in-majors and pre-majors; tracking data related to the success of specific outreach efforts.

 G2 Inclusive Teaching.
-By 2024, all faculty and teaching assistants will learn about inclusive teaching practices and a minimum of 80% of faculty will adopt inclusive practices in their teaching methods.
+Continue the current TA training efforts and have a minimum of 80% of faculty adopt inclusive practices in their teaching methods by 2027.

-A21 Train TAs on the topic of diversity, equity and inclusion.
+A21 Continue training TAs on the topic of diversity, equity inclusion, and pedagogy.
 Hold regular TA training workshops.
 Expand the current effort to include undergrad TAs.
 (Lead: A Balasubramanian)